bitrix24/b24restdocs/api-reference/catalog/document/document-element/catalog-document-element-list.md

-# Get a list of products in inventory documents catalog.document.element.list
+# Get a List of Products in Inventory Management Documents catalog.document.element.list

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will fill it in shortly.
+Some data may be missing here — we will complete it soon.

 {% endnote %}